 The majority of us readied our coaches last fall for storage; some fully winterized for colder temperatures.
 After each period of non-use, regardless if the RV was winterized for sub-freezing temperatures or simply stored in the driveway, every coach must be properly prepped for use prior to simply taking off down the highway.
 Many call this preparation process the “spring shakedown.”
 It involves a few detailed tasks, best addressed in a systematic manner so nothing falls through the cracks.
 So block out a few days, gather a few maintenance supplies and get ready for another season of fun RV travel!

 The following procedures are presented in a priority order that best assures nothing will be forgotten.
 They are presented in bulleted format for a quick reference each season.
-Always have a pad and pencil on hand to note any item that needs attention.
+Always have a pad and pencil [or digital device] on hand to note any item that needs attention.
 During comprehensive procedures like the spring shakedown, don’t rely solely on your memory.

 - A clean RV will better reveal discrepancies than a dirty one, so begin by washing the coach.
 Wax and polish the exterior if necessary, and open all the windows to air the coach out.

 - Check the weather-stripping and the weep holes on all windows, ensuring they are not clogged.
 Lube the slider tracks on any window or screen that opens.

 - Closely inspect all roof components, seams and edges.
 Now is the time to seal any areas that need attention.

 - Check the roof air conditioner(s) for damage.
 Clean or replace the return air filters.

 - Inspect and operate all bay doors, entry door, etc. Lube all mechanical latches and keyed locks with a dry lube.

 - Check the sealants around each window and all components attached to the exterior sides of the RV.
 Reseal if necessary.

 - Lubricate the moving parts of all awnings.
 Remove any mold or mildew on the canopies.